 Mesothelioma Cancer Centers

-The Kimmel Cancer Center at Jefferson is a Philadelphia-based National Cancer Institute (NCI)-designated Comprehensive Cancer Center, established in 1991.
-Associated with Thomas Jefferson University and Thomas Jefferson University Hospital, the Kimmel Cancer Center employs some 150 investigators who focus their research on the development of new and better treatment options for cancer like malignant mesothelioma (often referred to as asbestos lung cancer).
+The Sidney Kimmel Cancer Center at Jefferson is a Philadelphia-based comprehensive cancer center, established in 1991.
+Associated with Thomas Jefferson University and Thomas Jefferson University Hospital, the Sidney Kimmel Cancer Center employs some 150 investigators who focus their research on the development of new and better treatment options for cancer, including malignant mesothelioma.

 Author: Linda Molinari

 Editor in Chief, Mesothelioma Cancer AllianceRead about Linda